-The Group is exposed to currency translation risk arising from its net investment in a subsidiary in Brunei.
+The Group is exposed to currency translation risk arising from its net investment in subsidiaries in Brunei and Indonesia.

-The Group does not hedge its investment in Brunei.
+The Group does not hedge its investments in Brunei and Indonesia.

 32. FAIR VALUE INFORMATION

 The financial assets and financial liabilities maturing within the next twelve (12) months approximated their fair values due to the relatively short-term maturity of the financial instruments.